 Not included in your delivery

-- Add 300ml cold salted water (double for 4p) to a medium pot with a tight-fitting lid.
+- Pour 300ml cold salted water (double for 4p) into a medium pot with a tight-fitting lid.

 - Stir in the rice and bring to the boil.

 - Once boiling, lower the heat to medium and cover with the lid.

 - Leave to cook for 12 mins, then remove the pot from the heat.